 Our funding status for FY26-28 will depend on unknown (2) new state budgets.
-There is no guarantee that the current Fair School Funding Plan in HB33 will be funded or continued beyond FY25; however, based on the successful implementation of the Fair School Funding Plan we believe the phase-in will continue in the next biennium, and we will adjust the forecast when we have authoritative data to work with.
-For this reason, funding is projected to grow with the continued phase-in of the Fair School Funding Plan for FY26 through FY28.
+There is no guarantee that the current Fair School Funding Plan in HB33 will be funded or continued beyond FY25; therefore, our state funding estimates are reasonable, and we will adjust the forecast when we have authoritative data to work with.
+For this reason, funding is held constant in the forecast for FY26 through FY28.

-Threshold Aid
+Catastrophic Aid

-Threshold Aid (formerly Catastrophic Aid) nearly doubled in FY22 due to increased appropriations, which are funded at the state level by a reduction in special education funding at the local level.
-These revenues are inconsistent year-to-year, and we are not projecting any growth over the remainder of the forecast.
+Catastrophic Aid nearly doubled in FY22 due to increased appropriations, which are funded at the state level by a reduction in special education funding at the local level.
+These revenues are inconsistent year-to-year and we are not projecting any growth over the remainder of the forecast.